fitri/runpod-a1111-serverless-worker/README.md

 </div>

 ## DRAFT TOBE MODIFIED
-create a network volume and then create a pods from it, normal cheapest cpu pods will do then do git clone
+Create a network volume and then create a pods from it, normal cheapest cpu pods will do then do git clone

 ```git clone git@github.com:fitri/runpod-stable-diffusion-webui.git stable-diffusion-webui```